fb-pixel-img

 For a variety of reasons, many of us have leftover or expired medications lying around at home.
 Nearly 40% of folks say they keep them around for future use, according to a 2019 report by the company Stericycle.1

-For the sake of space and safety, it’s crucial to dispose of extra meds responsibly.
+For the sake of space and safety, it’s crucial to handle medication disposal responsibly.
 But patients often lack the proper education on medicine disposal,2 even though there are plenty of convenient options available to remove them from your home without risking the health of loved ones and the environment.

 Without knowing how to properly dispose of unneeded or expired medicine, many people simply chuck pills and other prescription drugs.
 When these substances aren’t properly contained, they risk flowing out into ecosystems and the water supply.